Academic publishing: Natural sciences

 Scientific, technical, and medical (STM) literature is a large industry which generated $23.5 billion in revenue in 2011; $9.4 billion of that was specifically from the publication of English-language scholarly journals.
+The overall number of journals contained in the WOS database increased from around 8,500 in 2010 to around 9,400 in 2020, while the number of articles published increased from around 1.1 million in 2010 to 1.8 million in 2020.

 Most scientific research is initially published in scientific journals and considered to be a primary source.
 Technical reports, for minor research results and engineering and design work (including computer software), round out the primary literature.
 Secondary sources in the sciences include articles in review journals (which provide a synthesis of research articles on a topic to highlight advances and new lines of research), and books for large projects, broad arguments, or compilations of articles.
 Tertiary sources might include encyclopedias and similar works intended for broad public consumption or academic libraries.

 A partial exception to scientific publication practices is in many fields of applied science, particularly that of U.S. computer science research.
 An equally prestigious site of publication within U.S. computer science are some academic conferences.
 Reasons for this departure include a large number of such conferences, the quick pace of research progress, and computer science professional society support for the distribution and archiving of conference proceedings.

+Since 2022, the Belgian web portal Cairn.info is open to STM.